 It is often necessary to stretch.
 The most common muscles to become tight are the flexor hallucis longus (the tendon on the bottom of the big toe), the gastrocnemius tendon (part of the Achilles tendon and the calf muscle), the hip flexor tendons including the iliopsoas and the rectus femoris, these muscles allow you to bend the hip to move upward as you move forward during walking.

 Walking properly is also important for the resolution of Metatarsalgia.
 Oftentimes when people have pain from Metatarsalgia, they tend to walk with a very short stride and a shuffling type of gait pattern.
-It is necessary to walk at a faster pace, take a longer step and roll through the big toe properly, swing the arms, and walk like you mean it.
+It is recommended to walk at a faster pace, take a longer step and roll through the big toe properly, swing the arms, and walk like you mean it.
 This will allow for proper weight-bearing on the metatarsal bones on the ball of the foot.
 As you start to do this, you should see an almost immediate reduction in pressure on the ball of the foot.

 Other symptomatic treatments can be employed by using topical analgesics on the areas that are tender, oral anti-inflammatory medication, and cryotherapy or cold packs applied to the ball of the foot twice a day.
-These treatments are considered symptomatic and not addressing the root cause of the problem, but can be very useful in the resolution of symptoms once the root cause of the problem is identified and properly addressed.
+These treatments are considered symptomatic and not addressing the root cause of the problem, but can be very useful in the temporary resolution of symptoms once the root cause of the problem is identified and properly addressed.

 When to see a Doctor for Metatarsalgia